ExchangeUnion/xud-wiki/Exchange-Guide.md

 ### API Integration

-`xud`'s gRPC API overview can be found [here](https://github.com/ExchangeUnion/xud/blob/master/proto/xudrpc.proto).
+`xud` uses [gRPC](https://grpc.io/).
+The latest overview of available calls with descriptions can be found in [this proto file](https://github.com/ExchangeUnion/xud/blob/master/proto/xudrpc.proto).
+Once the gRPC is more stable, we'll provide a nicer looking documentation.

 From a high-level perspective, `xud` supports two modes: `matching` and `nomatching`